Electronic waste in New Zealand: Government & Private Industry initiatives

 In 2010, $400,000 was allocated towards setting up collection depots and recycling centres around New Zealand.

 In 2021, Computer Recycling Ltd brought the first-of-its-kind BLUBOX e-waste technology to Aotearoa.
 The machine is one of eight in the world and was switched on for the first time at Computer Recycling in Penrose on April 21 with the help of the Hon.
 David Parker, Minister for the Environment.
 The technology shreds and sorts e-waste in an enclosed negative pressure system, recovering up to 90 percent of components.
 The BLUBOX project was supported by the Ministry for the Environment, who provided $1.5million towards the project in the form of a grant from The Waste Minimisation Fund - Te Pūtea Whakamauru Para.

 Export

-Only e-waste destined for scrapping is monitored under the Basil Convention, so it is not possible to determine the total amount of e-waste exported.
-In 2020, New Zealand companies under the Basil convention exported approximately 19,000 tons of e-waste primarily to South Korea (98%) with the remainder sent to Japan and Belgium.
+Only e-waste destined for scrapping is monitored under the Basel Convention, so it is not possible to determine the total amount of e-waste exported.
+In 2020, New Zealand companies under the Basel Convention exported approximately 19,000 tons of e-waste primarily to South Korea (98%) with the remainder sent to Japan and Belgium.
 The countries are not likely to be the end destination for all the components and materials of the exported e-waste.
-As of December 2022, there are active permits permitting 35,000 tons of e-waste exports under the Basil convention.
+As of December 2022, there are active permits permitting 35,000 tons of e-waste exports under the Basel Convention.